Internet-Draft Mission AuthZEN August 2026

 id:

 REQUIRED.
-A string. the Mission's id.
+A string.
+The Mission's id.

 issuer:

 REQUIRED.
-A string containing a URI. the Mission's issuer.
+A string containing a URI.
+The Mission's issuer.

 authority_hash:

 REQUIRED.
-A string. the Authority Set integrity anchor, in the integrity-anchor encoded form ([I-D.draft-mcguinness-oauth-mission]).
+A string.
+The Authority Set integrity anchor, in the integrity-anchor encoded form ([I-D.draft-mcguinness-oauth-mission]).

 policy_version:

 REQUIRED when known.
-A string. the policy_version recorded at the approval event.
+A string.
+The policy_version recorded at the approval event.
 It is a Mission-record field ([I-D.draft-mcguinness-oauth-mission]) and is not carried on the mission claim or the introspection projection, so a PEP that is not co-located with the Mission record may not have it; such a PEP omits it and relies on policy_view_id for view correlation.
 A PEP that can obtain it (for example, co-located with the issuer) includes it.

 policy_view_id:

 OPTIONAL.
-A string. the materialized view identifier (Section 4).
+A string.
+The materialized view identifier (Section 4).
 The PDP is authoritative for the current view, so a PEP need not supply it; a PEP that has the value supplies it and the PDP uses it as a content-addressed correlator.
 When present it is checked as in Section 5.

 5.3.
 Actor Decision Context